cleophasmashiri/core-java-for-impatient/README.md

 # Core Java For Impatient

-My solotions based on the book [Core Java 9 For Impatient](https://www.amazon.com/Core-Java-SE-9-Impatient/dp/0134694724)
+My solutions based on the book [Core Java 9 For Impatient](https://www.amazon.com/Core-Java-SE-9-Impatient/dp/0134694724)

 ### How to run.